-Deciding which of these electric boilers is the right type for your property will depend on a variety of different factors.
+Deciding which of these electric hot water boiler types is the right type for your property will depend on various factors.

-A direct electric boiler is typically more suited to smaller properties with fewer radiators and less hot water demand.
-If you have multiple bathrooms and more people using hot water, you will probably need a storage electric boiler to meet your demands.
+A direct electric boiler is typically better suited for smaller homes with fewer radiators and less hot water demand.
+If you have multiple bathrooms and more people using hot water, you’ll likely need a storage electric water boiler to meet your demands.

-If you have solar panels or are planning to install them, a solar compatible boiler is a good choice, but you should check with your installation company that you are buying the right-sized boiler before paying up.
+If you have solar panels or are planning to install them, a solar compatible boiler is a good choice.
+That said, you should check with your installation company to make sure you’re buying the right-sized boiler before you pay.

-- Low Installation costs – While an electric boiler costs roughly the same as a gas or oil-powered boiler, it is generally much easier to install.
-This means the installation costs are much lower saving you money.
+- Low Installation costs – While an electric water boiler costs roughly the same as a gas or oil-powered boiler, it is generally much easier to install.
+This means the boiler installation costs are much lower.

-- Reliability – Electric boilers are much simpler and the absence of a physical fuel means there is far less that can go wrong.
+- Reliability – Electric boilers have a simpler design and the absence of a physical fuel means there is far less that can go wrong.
 As a result, they tend to be much more reliable and cost you less in maintenance and repair.

-- Low Carbon Emissions – Electric boilers have an extremely low carbon footprint meaning your property will be much greener.
+- Low Carbon Emissions – Electric boilers have an extremely low carbon footprint, meaning your home will be much greener.

 - Energy Efficiency – Electric boilers have an energy efficiency rating of around 99%.
-This means you waste less fuel and save money.
+This means you waste less fuel and save money on energy bills.

-- No Noise – Electric boilers make little or no noise which is great, especially in a smaller property.
+- No Noise – Electric boilers make little or no noise, which is great, especially in a smaller home.

-- Location – Electric boilers don’t need a flue to get rid of poisonous gases.
+- Location – Electric boilers don’t need a flue to get rid of toxic gases.
 This means you can install them anywhere in your property.

-- Size – Fewer components mean electric boilers can be much smaller than gas or oil boilers, especially if you choose a type that doesn’t need a water tank.
-As a result, you can install them in any small cupboard, under the stairs, or anywhere else convenient.
+- Size – Fewer moving parts mean electric boilers can be much smaller than gas or oil boilers, especially if you choose a type with no water tank.
+As a result, you can install them in a standard domestic airing cupboard, under the stairs, or anywhere else you like.

 The key disadvantage of choosing an electric boiler are the running costs.